littlefoxy1nk/FILM_PROJECT/README.md

 ​⏸️​ Add a short movie preview for an immersive experience

 ## ​💻​ try it
-try it now by following this link: FILM Project 🎥🍿
+try it now by following this link: [FILM Project](https://littlefoxy1nk.github.io/film-project/) 🍿